 Ichimoku Indicator

-Ichimoku is a Japanese charting technique that was developed before by a Japanese newspaper writer, with the pen name of Ichimoku Sanjin.
+Ichimoku is a Japanese charting technique that was developed before by a Japanese newspaper writerjournalisteditor, with the pen name known of as Ichimoku Sanjin.

-- Ichimoku means 'a glance' or 'one look'
+- Ichimoku meaning: 'a glance' or 'one look'

 - Kinko means 'equilibrium' or 'balance'

-- Hyo is the Japanese word for "chart"
+- Hyo is a Japanese term for "chart"

 Thus, Ichimoku means, 'a glance at an equilibrium chart'.
-Ichimoku attempts to identify the likely direction of price and help the trader to figure out the most suitable time to enter or exit the trading market.
+Ichimoku attempts to identify the likely direction of price & help the gold trader to determine the most appropriate time to enter or exit the market.

 Calculation

-This indicator consists of five lines drawn using the midpoints of previous highs and lows.
-Five lines are calculated as follows:
+This indicator has five lines that are drawn using the middle points of highs and lows from the past.
+The five lines are figured out like this:

-Bullish signal - Tenkan-Sen crosses Kijun-Sen from below.
+Bullish trading signal - Tenkan-Sen crosses Kijun-Sen from below.

-Bearish signal - Tenkan-Sen crosses Kijun-Sen from above.
+Bearish trading signal - Tenkan-Sen crosses the Kijun-Sen from above.

-However, there are different levels of strength for the buy and sell trading signals generated.
+However, there are different levels of strength for the buy & sell trading signals generated.

 Analysis in XAUUSD Trading